alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 - [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
 - [ ] pick the level of detail you want your question summarised in !!!
+- [ ] Set up database, gettings themes and concise essential piece of infomation regarding the video
 - [ ] make it asynchrounous, so the user can send the request and swipe off the app

 - [ ] MAKE BUTTONS OPACITY 20 CUSTOMTEAL for everything
 - [x] solve safe area errors in insight view and others
 - [ ] change theme color button